 The Happiness Machine campaign

-These are the marketing strategies and campaigns that helped Coca-Cola to reach place as an industry leader, even after 125 plus years.
-From Coca-Cola Marketing Strategies and Campaigns shows us how important it is to be have connections, remain innovative and to keep its brand image and mission.
+These are the marketing strategies and campaigns that helped Coca-Cola to reach its place as an industry leader, even after 125 plus years.
+Coca-Cola Marketing Strategies and Campaigns show us how important it is to behave connections, remain innovative and keep its brand image and mission.

-What are the other drinks do you make other than Coca-Cola other than soda?
+What are other drinks do you make other than Coca-Cola other than soda?

 Coca-Cola also sells organic tea, coconut water ready to drink coffees or even fruit juice, they have it all.